NCAR/esds/posts/2021/esds-update-october-2021.md

 October has been an active month!
 There were a variety of talks, a variety of answered Python questions during office hours, and a Python tutorial!

 Check out the following ESDS update for the month of October 2021.

+## Xdev Updates

+Xdev has made some important advances on [`Intake-ESM`](https://intake-esm.readthedocs.io/en/latest/), which is a data catalog utility comprising an API to data assets.
+Essentially, intake-esm "abstracts away" the file system, enabling data search and discovery, automated queries and dataset construction, and portability across cloud and HPC platforms.
+We're now working on a set of ideas we're calling **_Funnel_**; this extends the data catalog with "analysis recipes", providing an effective strategy for modularization and extensibility of workflows.

+We also held our first discussion on `xwrf`, which is a new package meant to bring Weather Research and Forecasting (WRF) data into the Pangeo Ecosystem!
+Using this tool, users can read WRF output directly into `Xarray`, enabling the use of `Dask` and `hvPlot`.
+If you are interested in following along with that development, be sure to check out the [`xwrf` repository](https://github.com/NCAR/xwrf).

 ## ESDS Forum